-Developed by Loren Cordain, PhD, a researcher from Colorado State University, who began doing studies in the 1970s, the paleo diet is billed as the humans were genetically designed to eat.
+Developed by Loren Cordain, PhD, a researcher from Colorado State University, who began doing studies in the 1970s, the paleo diet is billed as the way humans were genetically designed to eat.

-This high-protein diet seems a cool idea—eating like our ancestors and all, but is it healthy for us in the long run?
+This high-protein diet seems like a cool idea—eating like our ancestors and all, but is it healthy for us in the long run?

 You know I love history, so let’s take a wee look at our past as humans, shall we?

-Our oldest “cousins,” shall we say are the earliest primates, who lived more than 60 million years ago.
+Our oldest “cousins,” shall we say, are the earliest primates, who lived more than 60 million years ago.
 Just like the primates of today, they lived on fruit, leaves and insects.
 Then, about 2.6 million years ago, the Paleolithic era dawned and things started to change.
-Our earliest human ancestors developed our lovely opposable thumbs and as a result of discovering fire, we spent less time chewing, developing bigger brains that required glucose as fuel.
+Our earliest human ancestors developed our lovely opposable thumbs and as a result of discovering fire, they spent less time chewing, developing bigger brains that required glucose as fuel.
 Slowly, their diet adapted and they changed yet again.

 Modern humans came on the scene about 50,000 years ago, enjoying an omnivorous hunter-gatherer type diet, what I call the authentic Paleo diet.
 In this dietary approach, our ancestors ate animals like meat, fish, reptiles and insects (and all their parts, too, like organs, marrow, cartilage, etc), eggs, honey, roots and tubers, leaves, flowers and stems (translation: vegetables), nuts and seeds, wild fruits (such as they were…).